 Now select the data range!
-Click on the Insert Tab and choose a line chart.
+Next, click on the Insert Tab and choose a line chart.

 We will format the chart based on our rules.
-Type a value in cell H3, which is greater than the previous month to create a green line.
+First, type a value in cell H3 greater than the previous month to create a green line.

 Select the last data point on the chart!
 Right-click and select Format Data Series from the list.
-In the “Fill & Select” section, change the default color to green.
+Change the default color to green in the “Fill & Select” section.

 Locate the ‘End Arrow Type’ field and click on the arrow icon.
-Now change the value in cell H3 and enter a value that is smaller than the previous month’s data.
+Now change the value in cell H3 and enter a smaller value than the previous month’s data.

-Format the chart, add a chart title and markers for the data points if you want.
+Format the chart, and add a chart title and markers for the data points if you want.

-If you want to build a Sales forecast chart you have to use only a few small tricks, like the NA() Excel function.
+To build a Sales forecast chart, you have to use only a few small tricks, like the NA() Excel function.